Sun Wukong and the Buddhist Saint Mulian

 The Monkey King’s Cosmic Body

-Last updated: 08-06-2022
+Last updated: 04-04-2024

 Sun Wukong is known for his limitless shape-changing powers, capable of taking the form of anything from gods, monsters, and humans to animals, insects, and even inanimate objects like buildings.
 But his most powerful transformation, that of a cosmic giant, is displayed only three times in the novel.
 It is used mostly in defense against other powerful characters, namely the god Erlang and the Bull Demon King.
-In this paper I will introduce the ancient astral-geographical term used to describe this phenomenon, associate the transformation with a divine giant from Chinese mythology, and explore possible ties to Hindu mythology.
+In this article, I will introduce the ancient astral-geographical term used to describe this phenomenon, associate the transformation with a divine giant from Chinese mythology, and explore possible ties to Hindu mythology.

-I. Episodes from the Novel
+1. Episodes from the Novel

 The first instance takes place in chapter three after Monkey returns from the Dragon King’s undersea palace with his new weapon.
-The form is used to show off his magical abilities for his children (fig. 1).
+The form is used to show off his magical abilities for his children (fig. 1):

 The second takes place in chapter six during his battle with Erlang Shen.
 The form is used this time in response to the god’s own cosmic transformation.

 The Immortal Master [Erlang] fought the Great Sage for more than three hundred rounds, but the result could still not be determined.
-The Immortal Master, therefore, summoned all of his magic powers; with a shake he made his body a hundred thousand feet tall.
+The Immortal Master, therefore, summoned all of his magic powers; with a shake he made his body a ten thousand zhang tall.
 Holding with both hands the divine lance of three points and two blades like the peaks that cap the Hua Mountain, this green-faced, sabre-toothed figure with scarlet hair aimed a violent blow at the head of the Great Sage.
 But the Great Sage also exerted his magical power and changed himself into a figure having the features and height of Erlang.
-He wielded a compliant golden-hooped rod that resembled the Heaven-supporting pillar on top of Mount Kunlun to oppose the god Erlang (Wu & Yu, 2012, vol. 1, p.
+He wielded a compliant golden-hooped rod that resembled the Heaven-supporting pillar on top of Mount Kunlun to oppose the god Erlang (based on Wu & Yu, 2012, vol. 1, p.
 181).

 […]